Learn. Grow. Lead.

 Why Choose an Online Leadership Intensive Course?

-- An asset-based curriculum that promotes self-reflection and goal-setting
+- A pre-college level asset-based curriculum that promotes self-reflection and goal-setting

 - Opportunities to build community and collaborate with other bright young leaders through live online class meetings

 - Flexible sessions to fit your schedule (6-week Fall, Winter, and Spring sessions, 2-week Summer sessions)